-For students who do not have access to credit or debit cards and who have no alternative except to bring cash to campus to cover their personal and incidental expenses, Cushing Summer Session will provide limited banking services through our Student Bookstore.
+For students who do not have access to credit or debit cards and who have no alternative except to bring cash to campus to cover their personal and incidental expenses, Cushing Summer Session will provide limited banking services through our Business Office.
 Cushing strongly advises that these students not keep more than $20 in their room.
 Instead, they are encouraged to deposit cash in their student bank account and may withdraw funds from their account during the bank's limited hours of operation.
 The minimum amount of money that a student may withdraw is $20.
 If a major purchase is contemplated during the summer, Cushing Summer Session recommends that it be made by credit card or travelers checks.

 Deposits into a student's bank account may be made prior to opening day via check, online, or wire transfer.
 Each wire transfer must include the name of the student that the funds are intended for and must specify that the funds should be deposited in his/her student bank account.

 Wire transfers within the United States should be sent to TD Bank, 37 Main Street, Worcester, MA 01608.
 The routing number is ABA # 211370545, and Cushing's account number is 900-390-1.

 International wire transfers should be sent to TD Bank, 37 Main Street, Worcester, MA 01608.
 The SWIFT code is NRTHUS33XXX, ABA # 211370545, and Cushing's account number is 900-390-1.